See what the admissions leak audit actually looks at.

 The goal is clarity first, then a cleaner commercial decision.

-If this looks like the right first move, book the consultation.
+If this looks like the right first move, request the audit.